All-on-4

 1. Examination and Planning

-• The patient's oral structure is carefully examined.
+• The patient's oral structure is carefully examined: The dentist checks for bone quality and gum health.

-• Panoramic X-rays and 3D tomography are used to assess the jawbone.
+• Panoramic X-rays and 3D tomography: These tools are used to assess the jawbone in detail.

 2. Implant Placement

-• Two straight implants are placed in the front area, and two tilted implants are placed at a 30–45 degree angle in the back region.
+• Implant positioning: Two straight implants in the front, two tilted (30–45°) in the back.

 3. Temporary Prosthesis Placement

-• After implant placement, a temporary fixed prosthesis is placed on the same day.
+• Same-day prosthesis: A temporary fixed prosthesis is placed immediately.

 4. Permanent Prosthesis Placement

-• a permanent custom-made prosthesis is placed to complete the treatment.
+• Final prosthesis: A permanent custom-made prosthesis completes the treatment.

 content-image